 Chinese New Year (Spring Festival) is the happiest holiday season in China and it is also popular in other countries in Asia.
-On this occasion, people enjoy a lot of fun activities including shopping, decorating their own houses, and preparing plenty of festival food, etc. The below is 22 interesting facts about Chinese New Year which may inspire you.
+On this occasion, people enjoy a lot of fun activities including shopping, decorating their own houses, and preparing plenty of festival food, etc. Below is 19 interesting facts about the Chinese New Year that may inspire you.

 The Worldscale Facts about Chinese New Year